Using annuities at any stage in life

 Fixed annuities, on the other hand, pay a guaranteed rate of interest.
 Those interested in purchasing fixed annuities forego the potential of market returns in exchange for the security of knowing their initial payment is protected from market losses.

-Annuities and retirement
+Annuities retirement planning

 Annuities can be a good choice for retirees who want to make their retirement income last.
 They also can be helpful for younger investors.
 Here are some reasons to consider an annuity, whether you're already retired, near retirement or have more time to prepare.

-Before you retire
+Annuities before you retire

 While you're planning for retirement, your goal is to grow your money as much as possible.
 But an unpredictable market can create challenges along the way.
 Annuities offer some ways for you to address these challenges: